How to Sing Low Notes: 5 Exercises to Sing REALLY Low

 Where Do Low Notes Come From?

-But to really understand low notes and what makes them a bit difficult, let’s briefly discuss the vocal cords.
+But to really understand low notes in music and what makes them a bit difficult to sing well, let’s briefly discuss the vocal cords.

 Low notes occur when your vocal cords are vibrating slowly.